ostyjs/nostr-hooks/README.md

 };
 ```

+> You can also pass an optional `ndk` parameter to the `useProfile` hook to fetch the profile using a custom NDK instance.

 ### Interact with NDK instance

 You can leverage `useNdk` hook to interact with the NDK instance. it returns the NDK instance itself, and a setter function for updating the NDK instance.